jduranigles/mainPageResearcher/Readme.md

 - App.jsx - Main Application
   - Create the filterUpdate() function - to set the state of filter
-  - Create the selectUpdate() function - to set the state of selected building
+  - Create the selectUpdate() function - to set the state of selected Building

 - BuildingList.jsx: *In this file you will*
-  - Create a filter on the building list constant that allows you to filter on the name of the building
+  - Create a filter on the Building list constant that allows you to filter on the name of the Building
-  - Display only the buildings the meet the filter criteria
+  - Display only the Buildings the meet the filter criteria
-  - Create an onClick listener action that will allow you to click on a building name and capture the ID
+  - Create an onClick listener action that will allow you to click on a Building name and capture the ID

 - Search.jsx: *In this file you will*
   - Capture the text that is typed into the text box and store this value using the filterUpdate() function